MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 ## Part 5- Create a Spark environment

+In this step, you create a Spark environment to run the Python notebook that trains the multivariate anomaly detection model using the Spark engine.
 For more information on creating environments, see [Create and manage environments](../data-engineering/create-and-use-environment.md).
-In this step, you create a Spark environment to run the Python notebook that trains the multivariate anomaly detection model.

 1. In the experience switcher, choose **Data Engineering**.
 If you're already in the Data Engineering experience, browse to **Home**.
-1. From **Recommended items to create**, Select **Environments, and enter the name *MultivariateAnomalyDetectionTutorial* for the environment.
+1. From **Recommended items to create**, Select **Environments, and enter the name *MVAD_ENV* for the environment.

     :::image type="content" source="media/multivariate-anomaly-detection/create-environment.png" alt-text="Screenshot of creating an environment in Data Engineering.":::

 1. Under **Libraries**, select **Public libraries**.
 1. Select **Add from PyPI**.
 1. In the search box, enter *time-series-anomaly-detector*.
 The version automatically populates with the most recent version.
+This tutorial was created using version 0.2.7, which is the version included in the Kusto Python 3.11.7 DL.
 1. Select **Save**.

     :::image type="content" source="media/multivariate-anomaly-detection/add-package.png" alt-text="Screenshot of adding the PyPI package to the Spark environment.":::